Securing Your File Format Conversion API: A Comprehensive Guide

 Ensuring that watermarks and signatures are tamper-proof is essential.
 This provides a reliable way to trace and validate the files, enhancing overall security.

-By implementing these advanced techniques, you can significantly strengthen the security of your file format conversion API.
-Next, we'll discuss the importance of monitoring and logging API activity.
+By implementing these advanced techniques, you can significantly strengthen the security of your file format conversion api.
+Next, we'll discuss compliance and regulatory considerations.

 Compliance and Regulatory Considerations